1.800.858.7378npic@oregonstate.edu

 How might I be exposed to diazinon?

-Since diazinon is only used in agricultural settings, the main way in which the general public could be exposed is through eating food treated with diazinon.
+Since diazinon is only used in agricultural settings, the main way in which the public could be exposed is through eating food treated with diazinon.
 Diazinon may also be present in surface or well water as a result of run-off and movement through the soil from areas where diazinon is used in farming.

 Diazinon exposure can also happen if you get it on your skin or breathe it in.
 Unless you work in an agricultural setting where diazinon is in use, being exposed in these ways is not likely.